crcn/cupboard/README.md

 - All projects accessible via the `cbd` cli.
 - easily identify which projects have been updated.
 - Customizable actions: publish, bump, etc.
-- Push to both npm, and git with one command.
+- Push to both NPM, and GIT with one command.
 - Ability to call a command against multiple projects. e.g:
 	- `cbd ignore --all node_modules` adds node_modules to all .gitignore files.
 	- `cbd open my-app+another-app` opens the given applications in finder.

 ## Requirements

-- node.js
+- Node.js
-- npm
+- NPM

 ## Installation